User-Friendly Form Design: Best Practices & Examples For 2018

 Keep it simple - this is the rule running through all the following tips.
 A modern user is always in a hurry, trying to embrace as much information as possible and skip long, complex, and time-consuming forms.

 A one-column design creates a single-line perception: from top to bottom.
 Multiple columns, in contrast, cause the eyes to zigzag, which increases completion times.
-However, it doesn’t mean that you should put all of your twenty fields in one column and make your visitor scroll and fill out forever.
+However, it doesn’t mean that you should put all of your twenty fields in one column, like in website design for banks, and make your visitor scroll and fill out forever.
 Always ask yourself which fields could be united or omitted.
 If, after such a review, long forms are still unavoidable, make them multi-step:

 Multi-step forms have at least three advantages: